ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 Authenticated KEMs based on static asymmetric key authentication are not supported in JOSE HPKE for the following reasons:

-* Authenticated KEMs provide authentication at the KEM level using static asymmetric keys, which has different implications depending on whether they are used for key encryption or integrated encryption.
-Using authenticated KEMs for key encryption does not provide meaningful security benefits and will create a false sense of data origin authentication.
+* Authenticated KEMs use static asymmetric keys to provide authentication at the KEM level.
+The security implications vary depending on whether they are applied to key encapsulation or integrated encryption.
+When used for key encapsulation, authenticated KEMs offer little meaningful security benefit and may give a false impression of data origin authentication.

-* The PQ/T Hybrid KEM in HPKE is not an authenticated KEM and can only be used with HPKE Base mode.
+* The PQ/T hybrid KEM in HPKE is not an authenticated KEM and is only compatible with HPKE's Base mode.
+Likewise, post-quantum
-  Similarly, PQ KEMs in HPKE are not authenticated KEMs, making them incompatible with an authenticated KEM approach.
+  KEMs in HPKE do not support authentication at the KEM level, making them unsuitable for use in contexts that require authenticated KEMs.

-* Authenticated KEMs are vulnerable to Key-Compromise Impersonation (KCI) attacks.
-If the sender's static private key is compromised, an attacker can forge ciphertexts that the recipient will accept as authentic, leading to loss of integrity.
+* Authenticated KEMs are susceptible to Key-Compromise Impersonation (KCI) attacks.
+If the sender's static private key is compromised, an attacker can generate ciphertexts that the recipient will accept as authentic, compromising message integrity.

 #  IANA Considerations {#IANA}